VALLEDUPAR

 On one bank of the Rio Hurtado very close to the road bridge sits a golden statue of a mermaid.
 Legend has it that many years ago a woman decided to bathe in the river, against the warnings of the townspeople, and was turned into the mermaid.

-The best hostel in the city.
+The best backpacker hostel in the city is Provincia Hostal.
 Offers private rooms and dormitories.
-TV room, kitchen, book exchange, free bicycle hire, free Wi-Fi.
+It also features a TV room, kitchen, book exchange, free bicycle hire and free Wi-Fi.
 The friendly staff can help with trips to the surrounding region.

 Food and Drink